Ebonsignori/obsidian-timeline-schedule/README.md

 ![Both autofill and pretty preview demo gif](./docs/v1-both-modes.gif)

-You can change the name for `Start` and `End` as well as the formats of the start, end, and event dates in the plugin's settings.
+You can change the name for `Start` and `Finish` as well as the formats of the start, end, and event dates in the plugin's settings.

 ## Styling